emzybrown/Azure-DevOps-Project---Simple-PHP-script-with-HTML-deployed-in-Docker-Container/README.md

 e.
 Configure other settings such as CPU, memory, and environment variables if necessary.
 f.
 Review and create the container instance.
 g.
 Access the Container: After deployment, you’ll get a public IP address where you can access your PHP script.

+OR
+Create Azure app service using container image on the Azure container repository